EncryptDev/moreluckyblocks/README.md

 ## How work it?
 Create a few handler, and then craft a lucky block.
 (Recipe can you show in the settings.json), place him and break the block

-## Help?
-Join my Discord: *Discord*
-Or write me here a PM
-Wiki for Developer: WIKI.

 ## Note:
-If you want to use the structure then install worldedit Please report the bugs, via PM or via discord, or in the discussion
+If you want to use the structure then install worldedit